dbergl/coach2mqtt/README.md

    to the end of the file in the `[all]` section
 4. Set can to autostart on boot:
-   * Create the file `/etc/modules-load.d/can.conf` and add these lines: can can_raw
+   * Create the file `/etc/modules-load.d/can.conf` and add these lines:
+    ```bash
+       can
+       can_raw
+    ```
+   * Create the file `/etc/network/interfaces.d/can0` and add these lines:
+    ```bash
+    auto can0
-   * Create the file `/etc/network/interfaces.d/can0` and add these lines: auto can0 iface can0 inet manual pre-up /sbin/ip link set can0 type can bitrate 250000 restart-ms 100
+    iface can0 inet manual
+      pre-up /sbin/ip link set can0 type can bitrate 250000 restart-ms 100
       up /sbin/ifconfig can0 up
       down /sbin/ifconfig can0 down
+    ```
+   * Create the file `/etc/network/interfaces.d/can1` and add these lines:
+    ```bash
+    auto can1
-   * Create the file `/etc/network/interfaces.d/can1` and add these lines: auto can1 iface can1 inet manual pre-up /sbin/ip link set can1 type can bitrate 250000 restart-ms 100
+    iface can1 inet manual
+      pre-up /sbin/ip link set can1 txqueuelen 100 type can bitrate 250000 restart-ms 100
       up /sbin/ifconfig can1 up
       down /sbin/ifconfig can1 down
+    ```

 5. Install docker
    - Instructions can be found [here](https://docs.docker.com/engine/install/debian/#install-using-the-repository).